Every planar graph with $\Delta\geqslant 8$ is totally $(\Delta+2)$-choosable: The configurations are reducible

-Let $H$ be the color shifting graph of $\{c,j,k,q,r\}$.
-By Lemma~\ref{lem:SCC}, there exists a strongly connected component $C$ of $H$ stable by predecessor.
-By Lemma~\ref{lem:degmin}, this ensures that $|C|>d^-(r)=1$. \begin{itemize} \item If $C$ contains $j$, then we can recolor $j$ by Lemma~\ref{lem:recolor}, which now breaks $\hat{a}=\hat{i}=\hat{p}$ after having colored every other element.
-Thus we may assume that $C$ does not contain $j$.
+Let $\alpha\in \hat{e}\setminus\hat{m}$.
+We distinguish two cases. \begin{itemize} \item Assume that $\{c,j,k,q\}$ stays colorable when we remove $\alpha$ from $\hat{c}$.
+Let $H$ be the color shifting graph of $\{c,j,k,q\}$.
+By Lemma~\ref{lem:SCC}, there exists a strongly connected component $C$ of $H$ such that $C$ contains all the in-neighbors of its vertices.
+By Lemma~\ref{lem:degmin}, this ensures that $|C|>d^-(i)=1$. \begin{itemize} \item If $C$ contains $k$, then we can recolor $k$ by Lemma~\ref{lem:recolor}.
+In either the old or the new coloring, we have $\hat{e}\neq\hat{m}$ (since $c$ cannot be colored $\alpha$), and $\hat{\ell}\neq\hat{s}$ (since $k$ is recolored).
+Hence we can color $s$ with a color not in $\hat{\ell}$, then $i$ arbitrarily and finally apply Lemma~\ref{lem:fryingpan} to $\{\ell,m,n,o,p,a,e\}$.

-\item If $C$ contains $k$, then we can recolor $k$ by Lemma~\ref{lem:recolor}, and the condition $\hat{\ell}=\hat{s}\cup\{\gamma(k)\}$ does not hold anymore with the new coloring.
 Thus we may assume that $C$ does not contain $k$.
+In particular, $C$ cannot contain some $s_\beta$.